pH-7/NotAllowed/README.md

 ## 🎮 Usage

-Simple example of what you can do with it :)
+Simple example of what you can do with NotAllowed 🙂

 ```php
 use PH7\NotAllowed\Ban;